ubco-W2022T1-cosc301/project-group11/README.md

 Some questions that we would like to explore are:

 - What is the most common type of crime overall and in each area?
+(Luca)
 - At what times do the crimes occur the most?
+(Ken)
 - Which years had the most criminal cases, and why is it so?
+(Ken)
-- Which areas are the most targeted? (eg. residential areas, business districts, parking lots, etc.)
+- Which areas are the most targeted? (eg. residential areas, business districts, parking lots, etc.) (Adnan)
-- The frequency of crime rates vs the area of occurrence in Vancouver can be plotted.
-What does it look like on the city map?

 ## Team Members